 - Medication errors

-The statute of limitations for medical malpractice lawsuits in Florida is shorter than for other injury lawsuits based on negligence.
-Medical negligence lawsuits will usually need to be filed within two years of your injury, while other negligence lawsuits generally must be filed within four years of your injury.
+The statute of limitations for medical malpractice lawsuits in Florida is two years.
+They will usually need to be filed within two years of your injury.

 If you are injured at work, you will likely be covered by workers’ compensation.
 Sometimes, workers’ comp benefits will be the only compensation you are eligible to receive.
 But, if a third party was responsible for your accident, you may be able to file a third-party lawsuit to recover additional damages.